ToasterMouse/WriteupsAndCTFs/overthewire/natas/18_natas17.md

 The payload we'll form is very similar to our previous `SQLi` attack:

-- `natas18" and (select sleep(5) from users where binary password like "%") #`
+- `natas18" and binary password like "%" and sleep(5) #`

-All we've changed is we've use parentheses to group the second `select` command with a call to check the password and added `sleep(5)`.
+All we've changed is we've added `sleep(5)`.
 On success the server will wait 5 seconds before sending the response.

-If we test the payload on the website, we'll find that the time-based attack works.
+If we test a time-based payload on the website, we'll find that the time-based attack works.

 ![natas17_04.png](https://raw.githubusercontent.com/ToasterMouse/WriteupsAndCTFs/main/overthewire/natas/images/natas17_04.png)